gold star for USAHOF

 A long time player for the Phoenix Coyotes, Shane Doan starred in the desert for what seemed like an eternity.
 He is a good scorer, but what he is mostly known for in Phoenix is his long term leadership for the franchise.
 Doan was never in the top ten in scoring,…

-Although it can be argued that almost all hockey players take a pounding from the game, few may have put themselves in harms way more than Tim Kerr.
-Dubbed “the Sultan of Slot”, Kerr would park himself in from the net and do whatever it took to get the puck…
+Although it can be argued that almost all hockey players take a pounding from the game, few may have put themselves in harm's way more than Tim Kerr.
+Dubbed “the Sultan of Slot”, Kerr would park himself in front of the net and do whatever it took to get the…

 A part of the Edmonton Oilers “Kid Line” (With Joe Murphy and Martin Gelinas), Adam Graves was part of the successful tonic that gave the Oilers their last Stanley Cup in 1990.
 It was, however, when Graves signed with the Rangers that he was removed from the checking line and…

-Normally if you are considered the best hockey player in your family it isn’t much of an accolade.
-This was not the case for Brent Sutter who may have been the most talented of what could be the most storied siblings of professional hockey.
-The Sutters were known for their…
+Typically, if you are considered the best hockey player in your family, it isn’t much of an accolade.
+This was not the case for Brent Sutter, who may have been the most talented of what could be the most storied set of siblings in professional hockey.
+The Sutters were known…

-Known for his strong defensive skills as a hockey player, Don Marshall did not necessarily come by those skills naturally.
+Known for his strong defensive skills as a hockey player, Don Marshall did not naturally possess those skills.
 Upon joining the loaded Montreal Canadians, he was asked to focus on the defensive and checking attributes.
-It worked, and as Marshall would venture across various teams he was able…
+It worked, and as Marshall would venture across various teams, he was able to use…

-One of the slickest playmakers ever to come out of the United States, Doug Weight reached the magical 1,000 career point mark predominately with assists.
-Weight was a consistent offensive threat throughout his career and once reached a 100 point season with the Oilers.
-He achieved the ultimate in team…
+One of the slickest playmakers ever to come out of the United States, Doug Weight reached the magical 1,000 career point mark predominantly with assists.
+Weight was a consistent offensive threat throughout his career and once reached a 100-point season with the Oilers.
+He achieved the ultimate in team sports,…

-910 career points is nothing to sneeze at, but it is not the first thing that people think about with Gary Roberts.
-He was the type of player that every General Manager wanted to have, and every player wanted as a teammate.
-He made everyone on his team just want…
+910 career points are nothing to sneeze at, but it is not the first thing that people think about with Gary Roberts.
+He was the type of player that every General Manager wanted to have, and every player wished to have as a teammate.
+He made everyone on his team…

-A solid goal scorer during his sting with Montreal, Stephane Richer gave Montreal fans a blast from the past and hope for a future with a French Canadian offensive star playing for Les Habitants.
-Richer was the first Montreal player since Guy LaFleur to score 50 goals a season.
+A solid goal scorer during his stint with Montreal, Stephane Richer gave Montreal fans a blast from the past and hope for a future with a French Canadian offensive star playing for Les Habitants.
+Richer was the first Montreal player since Guy Lafleur to score 50 goals a season.
 Richer…